15 Common Mistakes Teachers Make Teaching With Technology

 2. The teacher is choosing the function.

-This doesn’t mean you can’t choose the function, but if you students can’t control the technology the use nor its function, this can be problematic: the learning is passive from the beginning.
+This doesn’t mean you can’t choose the function, but if your students can’t (to a large degree) control the technology they use, the learning is inherently passive from the beginning.

-3. The teacher is determining the exactly how and when and where students use technology
+3. The teacher is determining exactly how and when and where students use technology

-To an extent you have design and control the learning process, but don’t overdo it.
+To an extent, you have to design and control the learning process, but don’t overdo it.

 4. The technology is distracting.

 If the technology is more magical than the project, product, collaboration, process, or content itself, try to muffle the bells and whistles.
-While ‘engaging,’ it’s not ‘good design’ if stated learning objectives aren’t met—no matter how compelling the technology in display.
+While ‘engaging,’ it’s not ‘good design’ if stated learning objectives aren’t met—no matter how compelling the technology on display.